raymondtay/LearningHaskell/src/HaskellBook/Ch26 - Monad Transformers/README2.md

 wrapped around things we can have, not things we need, such as with `ReaderT`.

-The consequence of this is that a series of monad transformers in a type will begi with the innermost type structurally speaking.
+The consequence of this is that a series of monad transformers in a type will begin with the innermost type structurally speaking.